How are Amazon EC2 instance-hours billed?

 For more information on instance pricing based on purchase options, see Amazon EC2 pricing.

-If you purchase an Amazon EC2 Reserved Instance, the terms of your Reserved Instance contract can modify the way you're billed.
+If you purchase an Amazon EC2 Reserved Instance, then the terms of your Reserved Instance contract can modify the way that you're billed.
 For more information, see What is an Amazon EC2 Reserved Instance?

-If you have signed up for Savings Plans, see Savings Plans FAQ.
+If you signed up for Savings Plans, then see Savings Plans FAQ.